Visas

 Korea currently runs 39 employment visa subcategories covering everything from E-1 (professors) to E-10 (maritime crew).
 The 2030 strategy proposes collapsing these into three tiers: high-skilled (고숙련), medium-skilled (중숙련), and low-skilled (저숙련).

-The practical logic is that the current system is fragmented and hard to navigate.
+The practical logic is that the current system is fragmented and hard to use.
 A single worker moving from manufacturing into a technical role can fall into unclear territory across multiple subcategories.
 The tier system would make qualification criteria clearer.

 What this means for you today: nothing.
 No legislation has been passed.
 No effective date has been set.
 If you hold an E-series visa, your existing status is not affected.
 Watch the Ministry of Justice website for legislation updates.